edenchazard/garden-of-eden/README.md

 ## Troubleshooting

-If you need to start from scratch you can run the following commands to remove the docker containers and images whilst keeping the database intact:
+If you need to start from scratch, you can run the following commands to remove the docker containers and images whilst keeping the database intact:

 ```bash
 npm run dev:docker:cleanup